-Attention DISH customers: Possible service interruption
+Larger turnout than expected for Redding Sister March

 -

-Power outages in the Northstate affects thousands Sunday
+Today Donald Trump will be inaugurated as the 45th President of the United StatesRead More »

-Several large power outages have left thousands of Northstate residents without powerRead More »
+- Northstate Power outages in the Northstate affects thousands Sunday

 - Shasta Snow has fallen in Redding, lower parts of Shasta and Tehama Counties